Banner with an overhead view of Austin City Limits Music Festival in Zilker Park with Austin downtown in the background.

-The Heritage Preservation Grant promotes tourism through historic preservation projects and activities rooted in local history and heritage.
+The Heritage Preservation Grant promotes tourism through historic preservation projects and activities rooted in local history and heritage at historic sites.

 Grant funds support capital projects or heritage events that expand access to historic places and heritage resources and market the site's history to engage new audiences and tourists.
 All capital projects require a historic designation.